Warm Scarves and an Autumn Adventure

 Colours Of Autumn

-The colours of Autumn are fantastic right now.
+The warm colours of Autumn are fantastic right now.
 I think it’s the last hurrah before it really feels like Winter, when most trees are suddenly bare and the beech and larch trees are magnificent.
-All the berries looks delicious, and fungi of all kinds are everywhere in all sorts of colours.
+All the berries look delicious, and fungi of all kinds are everywhere in all sorts of colours.

 This year I have added some reds to my collection to reflect some of these autumn gems.
 There’s something about wearing warm colours that makes you feel extra cosy I think!

-It was so cold as we got higher up that I ended up wearing two scarves for half the walk, which is why they look so huge in some of these photos!
+It was so cold as we got higher up that I ended up wearing two warm scarves for half the walk, which is why they look so huge in some of these photos!

 Rum Hat with Lismore Blanket Scarf over one of the Block Scarves, with Iona Gloves.